databio/projectInit/README.md

 ## Environment

 `project.init` uses environment variables to enable portablility across systems and users.
+You should set up 3 environment variables to use `project.init` most effectively: `CODEBASE`, `RESOURCES`, and `PROCESSED`.

-Add this to your `.bashrc`:
+For example, in my environment, I use this to my `.bashrc`:

 ```
 # Pointer to the collection of git repos